Western Digital Corporation (WDC) Reveals an Earnings Mystery

-Western Digital Corporation (NASDAQ:WDC) went down by -0.33% from its latest closing price compared to the recent 1-year high of $72.00.
-The company’s stock price has collected 3.85% of gains in the last five trading sessions.
-Press Release reported on 01/11/21 that Western Digital to Announce Second Quarter Fiscal 2021 Financial Results on January 28, 2021
+Western Digital Corporation (NASDAQ:WDC) went down by -5.23% from its latest closing price compared to the recent 1-year high of $72.00.
+The company’s stock price has collected 0.68% of gains in the last five trading sessions.
+Barron’s reported on 01/22/21 that Seagate Stock Slides After Earnings.
+Here’s What Wall Street Is Saying.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.